kesaruhasun/chronicles-content/1_the_world_of_kesaru_automating_dreams_building_futures/index.md

 imageAlt: Kesaru Hasun Dhanasinghe's profile or a relevant automation image
 ---

-## The World of Kesaru: Automating Dreams, Building Futures

 Hello there!
 I'm Kesaru Hasun Dhanasinghe, and while I have countless stories to share, I'll focus on the ones that truly define my journey and aspirations.
 So, who am I in the present, before we delve into the past or future?